docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             #  ...
     ```

+    **Advantages / Disadvantages**

+    - :+1: simple
+    - :-1: requires the node to have a dedicated, publicly routable IP address
+    - :-1: limited to the node with the dedicated IP address
+    - :-1: it is not possible to access DMS via other cluster nodes, only via the node that DMS was deployed on
+    - :-1: every Port within the container is exposed on the host side

 === "Using the PROXY Protocol"

     **General**

-    This approach might be the best approach out of all the approaches presented here, mainly because

-    - Preserves the origin IP address of clients (_which is crucial for DNS related checks_),
-    - Aligns with a best practice for Kubernetes by using a dedicated ingress to route external traffic to the k8s cluster (_which additionally benefits from the flexibility of routing rules_).
-    - Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).

-    **Also note** that the service type should be `type: ClusterIP` with PROXY protocol; this an optimization to get rid of additional routing steps.

-    For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the feature.

-    **Drawbacks**

-    Using the PROXY protocol comes at the cost of added complexity, both on the manifest side as well as on the configuration side of DMS itself.
-Additionally, if you want to have cluster-internal traffic remain cluster-internal, you will need to "duplicate" the ports for Postfix and Dovecot to have ports that are PROXY-protocol enabled and ports that remain "normal".
-Such a configuration, with duplicated ports, can be found down below in the "Traefik" section.

-    === "NGINX"

-        With an [NGINX ingress controller][Kubernetes-nginx], add the following to the TCP services config map (as described [here][Kubernetes-nginx-expose]):

-        ```yaml
-        25:  "mailserver/mailserver:25::PROXY"
-        465: "mailserver/mailserver:465::PROXY"
-        587: "mailserver/mailserver:587::PROXY"
-        993: "mailserver/mailserver:993::PROXY"
+    PROXY protocol is a network protocol for preserving a client’s IP address when the client’s TCP connection passes through a proxy.
+You can use a compatible proxy that supports PROXY protocol (NGINX, HAProxy, Traefik), a proxy that may already be the ingress in your cluster, to also accept and forward connections for DMS.

+    ```mermaid
+    flowchart LR
+        A(External Mail Server) -->|Incoming connection| B
+        subgraph cluster
+        B("Ingress Acting as a Proxy") -->|PROXY protocol connection| C(DMS) end
     ```

+    !!! tip "For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the feature."

+    **Advantages / Disadvantages**

+    - :+1: preserves the origin IP address of clients (_which is crucial for DNS related checks_);
+    - :+1: aligns with a best practice for Kubernetes by using a dedicated ingress to route external traffic to the k8s cluster (_which additionally benefits from the flexibility of routing rules_); and
+    - :+1: avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).
+    - :-1: added complexity
+        - on the manifest side: changing the DMS configured `Service`
+        - on DMS' side: changing the Postfix and Dovecot configuration
+    - :-1: if you want to have cluster-internal traffic remain cluster-internal, you will need to "duplicate" the ports for Postfix and Dovecot to have ports that are PROXY-protocol enabled and ports that remain "normal"

+    **Examples**

+    A complete configuration, with duplicated ports, can be found down below in the "Traefik" section.

     === "Traefik"